mooman219/fontdue/README.md

 [![Crates.io](https://img.shields.io/crates/v/fontdue.svg)](https://crates.io/crates/fontdue)
 [![License](https://img.shields.io/crates/l/fontdue.svg)](https://github.com/mooman219/fontdue/blob/master/LICENSE)

-Fontdue is a simple, `no_std`, pure Rust, truetype font parser and rasterizer.
-It aims to support all valid (unicode encoded) TrueType fonts correctly, and strives to make interacting with fonts as fast as possible.
-This includes: layout and rasterization.
+Fontdue is a simple, `no_std`, pure Rust, TrueType & OpenType font rasterizer and layout tool.
+It strives to make interacting with fonts as fast as possible.

 A non-goal of this library is to be allocation free and have a fast, "zero cost" initial load.
 This library _does_ make allocations and depends on the `alloc` crate.
 Fonts are fully parsed on creation and relevant information is stored in a more convenient to access format.
 Unlike other font libraries, the font structures have no lifetime dependencies since it allocates its own space.

-Ideally, font loading should be faster in the future, but making the loading process correct and readable was the initial priority.

 ## Important Notices